 Garlic- Regular garlic is a must, try not to use powder or brined garlic as it doesn't taste good.
 The Garlic can be sauté chopped or whole, is up to your preference.
 Either way, it will work just fine.

 Chilies- Use dried chilies as the authentic recipe.
 The level of spice is medium hot, however, if you prefer more spice you can up the number of chilli flakes.
-I recommend to taste the sauce and add more to your liking.
+I recommend tasting the sauce and add more to your liking.

 Tomatoes- The traditional pasta arrabiata uses San Marzano tomatoes in the can along with its juices.
 Be sure to buy the San Marzano with DOP certification, this will guarantee its authenticity.
 These tomatoes are lower in acidity and have a sweet and richer flavor that makes them perfect for this sauce.